Comey and McCabe, two Trump foes, both faced intensive IRS audits

 The agent said that she explained to the accountant that this was how the audits were conducted if someone like Comey, who had business expenses, did not keep formal books.

-Politics and Taxes
+Politics and taxes

 Comey and McCabe generated ire across partisan lines during their tumultuous tenures at the FBI.
 Along with being atop Trump’s list of enemies, Comey in particular was blamed by many Hillary Clinton supporters for the election of Trump because of how he handled the investigation of her emails during the 2016 election.